alexbt/sample-docker-pull-git/README.md

 ENTRYPOINT ["java","-jar","/example-docker-build-git-project/target/app.jar"]
 ````

-To perform the required operations, the image needs git, jdk8 and maven.
-I looked around and found FROM junhanlin/ubuntu-git-java-maven's Dockerfile
+I say this is the short version because, to perform the required operations, the image needs git, jdk8 and maven.
+I looked around and found **junhanlin/ubuntu-git-java-maven**'s Dockerfile
 Using his Dockerfile as a foundation, all that is left is to:

 * fetch the project from git: RUN git clone https://github.com/alexturcot/helloworld-docker-pull-git.git